Ahmed-Rayhan/tic_tac_toe_ai/README.md

 # Tic-Tac-Toe Game

 This is a simple command-line Tic-Tac-Toe game implemented in C++.
-You can play against the computer (AI) or with another player.
+You can play against the computer (AI).
 The AI uses basic strategies to make its moves, making the game more challenging.

 ## Table of Contents
 - [How to Play](#how-to-play)